 Now is the time for the tech sector to show off its ‘tech for good’ credentials.
 As we have seen, it has kept us going through the pandemic; once we emerge from the crisis it can continue to play a positive role in any number of sectors: smart technology makes cities more environmentally friendly, cloud tools give people better quality of life through flexible working, and wearable technologies promote healthier lifestyles.
 The list is endless.

-But it’s down to technology marketers to tell that positive story.
+But it’s down to technology marketers to tell that positive story, not just tread the common topics.
 What’s the best way do that?

 Look beyond the job title